Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book

 - a MasterCard with lower cashback when I cannot use the Amex

-- a Neon card for my foreign purchases or a Revolut card
+- a Neon card for my foreign purchases

 If you are used to United States credit cards, you may wonder why I did not talk about travel hacking.
 In fact, in Switzerland, travel hacking with credit cards is bad.
 There are a few options from Swiss and Miles, for instance.
 However, their bonus is not very interesting, and their credit cards are not even free!
 These cards may be good if you spend a lot of money.
-However, that is not the point of this blog to spend a lot of money, is it?
+However, that is not the point of this blog to spend a lot of money.

 Finally, all this is about optimization.
-Just having the best credit cards will not make a huge difference in your way to financial independence for instance.
+Just having the best credit cards will not make a huge difference in your way to financial independence, for instance.
 It is good to do it.
 But there are things you can do to save money that will matter more.